 Apprentices

 We stand at an unmissable moment in the history of technology: to build systems that can learn how scientists do their work, make new tools to do it, and capture that knowledge in forms scientists can read and refine.
-A system that looks over your shoulder as you do a task, distills what it observes into a runbook, uses that runbook to perform the task on its own, then refines through feedback and reflection, many times over.
+A system that looks over your shoulder as you do a task, distills what it observes into a runbook with a way to check itself, uses that runbook to perform the task on its own, and improves, many times over.
 Apprenticeship learning1 is not a new concept, but for the first time we have all the pieces to make it practical, scalable, and customizable for individual scientists at an organizational level.
-Most important is that these runbooks are an intermediate representation, a human-readable artifact, made up of composable pieces now called agent skills, which makes the whole system inspectable, editable by any scientist, and persistent as institutional knowledge.
+Most important is that these runbooks are a human-readable artifact that scientists can read, edit, build on, and pass down.
 The models that have come out in the last few months, their instruction-following, their ability to distill and reflect and build tools and use tools, all of it is already here.